5 Tips to Ace your Test Automation Interview

 2. Work on your Soft Skills

 Truly underrated.
 Soft skills such as clear communication, positive attitude, engagement and interaction, analytical thinking, and the whole conversation itself are usually underrated.
-However, let me tell you a secret ????
+However, let me tell you a secret:

 Interviewees are people being interviewed by other people.
 And, people connect.